-What happens if you eat weed, in its raw, unprocessed and unadulterated form?
+What happens if you eat weed in its raw, unprocessed, and unadulterated form?
 We aren’t talking edibles; we are talking raw buds.
-A fresh bud straight from the plant or raw marijuana leaves after a trim; will any of these organic substances get you high?
-Eating raw weed isn’t the same as eating a gummy or a THC packed cookie.
+After a trim, a fresh bud straight from the plant or raw marijuana leaves; will any of these organic substances get you high?
+Eating raw weed isn’t the same as eating a gummy or a THC-packed cookie.

-The key difference between chewing up a perfectly good bud, and blazing a joint is a scientific process called decarboxylation.
+The critical difference between chewing up a perfectly good bud and blazing a joint is a scientific process called decarboxylation.
 This process is also what makes edibles so psychoactive.
 Without decarboxylation, it’s impossible to get high off cannabis.
-But how does a benign fresh plant like cannabis, turn into a potent THC laden psychoactive experience?
+But how does a benign fresh plant like cannabis turn into a potent THC-laden psychoactive experience?

 The Transformation of a Cannabinoid

-Cannabinoids are the little compounds in cannabis plants responsible for the effects we all know and love, whether the psychoactive aspects, the medicinal aspects or others.
+Cannabinoids are the minor compounds in cannabis plants responsible for the effects we all know and love.
 The most common cannabinoids today are Tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Most dispensaries will have some experience working with strains of cannabis heavy in one or both of these potent substances.

 However, the cannabinoid found in fresh marijuana is not the same as the one found in your bloodstream after consumption.
 Cannabinoids go through a few molecular changes before reaching their full potential in our bodies.

-Before processing, the cannabinoids in cannabis are typically in an acid form.
+Before processing, the cannabinoids in cannabis are typically in acid form.
 For example, raw cannabis will have significantly higher concentrations of tetrahydrocannabinolic acid (THCA) than it will of THC.
-Once smoked, or baked, this THCA cannabinoid turns into its more familiar cousin, THC.
+Once smoked or baked, this THCA cannabinoid turns into its more familiar cousin, THC.

 After consumption, THC goes through one more transformation from THC into THC-COOH.
 Thanks to our liver, when metabolized, THC converts into a -COOH metabolite.
 This metabolite is responsible for many of the known medicinal benefits of cannabis.
 The THC-COOH metabolites, much to the dismay of anyone cleansing for a drug test, are stored in fat cells for up to 30 days.
 Over time they slowly release, and our bodies experience the therapeutic benefits.